Introduction

 Overview

 Earth System Data Science in the Cloud is an intensive training program offered through the North Carolina Institute for Climate Studies (NCICS).
 The course is designed to provide Earth Systems scientists with data science paradigms, principles, and practices to scale their research using cloud-native computing.
-Through an immersive, hands-on, team- and practicum-based approach, participants will internalize the strategies and techniques of collaborative, cloud-based data science that make performant scientific analysis possible.
+Through an immersive, hands-on, team- and practicum-based approach, participants internalize the strategies and techniques of collaborative, cloud-based data science that make performant scientific analysis possible.
 Designed for professional researchers, this course will develop hard and soft skills through modules focused on foundational data science concepts, data product development, and production data science in the cloud on Amazon Web Services (AWS).
 In each of these modules, participants will progressively build and improve their skills in the areas of reproducible scientific analysis, cloud data workflows, machine learning, visualization, and communication.
 By the course's end, participants will be proficient in the tools of modern cloud-based data science, be able to work productively and synergistically in dynamic teams, and be able to rapidly embrace new computing paradigms and technologies.

 Curriculum